STUDY JAPANESE ONLINE WITH NATIVES HERE

 Some reencode sites:

-Anbient (this is one of the rare exceptions, because they give due credit to fansub's, and, also, their website has no advertisements and, in addition, the quality of the episodes is incredible for a 100MB anime, being equal/similar to an episode in HD).
+Anbient (this is one of the rare exceptions, as they give proper credit to the fansubs, and also, their site does not have ads and, moreover, the quality of the episodes is incredible for a 100MB anime, being equal/similar to an HD episode).

 • Sakura anime